CleverRaven/Cataclysm-DDA/doc/MISSIONS_JSON.md

-"MGOAL_KILL_MONSTER"      - Kill a specific hostile monster "MGOAL_KILL_MONSTER_TYPE" - Kill some number of a specific monster type "MGOAL_KILL_MONSTER_SPEC" -  Kill some number of monsters from a specific species
+"MGOAL_KILL_MONSTER"      - Kill a specific hostile monster "MGOAL_KILL_MONSTER_TYPE" - Kill some number of a specific monster type "MGOAL_KILL_MONSTER_SPEC" -  Kill some number of monsters from a specific species "MGOAL_CONDITION"         - Satisfy the dynamically created condition and talk to the mission giver

 ### monster_species
 For "MGOAL_KILL_MONSTER_SPEC", sets the target monster species.